How to use carbonation drops for brewing beer and cider

 You may have heard of Coopers Carbonation Drops?

-They are pretty well known and are they are a reliable brand.
+They are pretty well known and a reliable brand.
 Mangrove Jacks drops are also pretty popular.

 What are the ingredients of carbonation drops?